-NOTE: All characters except command and <RETURN> are allowed.
+NOTE: all characters except comma and <RETURN> are allowed.
 However, if you put the data in quotes, then all characters except double quote and <RETURN> are legal.
 5.8 DIR

-Format: DIR [filespec]

-Example: DIR D:\.COM DIR FILES DIR "D2:TEST\.B\"
+Format: DIR [filespec] Example: DIR D:\.COM DIR FILE\$ DIR "D2:TEST\.B\"

-The DIR Command is used to list the contents of a disk directory to the screen.
+The DIR command is used to list the contents of a disk directory to the screen.
 It is very similar to the OS/A+ and DOS XL 'DIR' command.
-If no filespec is given, all files on D1: are displayed.
+If no filespec is given, all files on Dl: are displayed.

-The first example will display all files on D1: which end with .COM.
+The first example will display all files on Dl: which end with .COM.